 How did they do it?

-In order for a country to outsource inflation, there are three conditions that need to be met:
+In order for the US to outsource inflation, there are three steps:

-- Rising interest rate – interest is the price of a currency, a higher interest rate will attract money and it will begin flowing to your country.
+- Raise interest rate – interest is the price of a currency, a higher interest rate will attract money and it will begin flowing back to the US.

-- Appreciating currency – stronger currency will attract foreign money to buy local assets (think about Singapore real estate) and it also gives you more purchasing power to buy cheaper products from overseas to neutralize the inflation effect.
+- Appreciate currency – stronger currency will attract foreign money to buy local assets (think about Singapore real estate) and it also gives the citizens more purchasing power to buy cheaper products from overseas to neutralize the inflation effect.

-- Asset bubble in other countries – the country with hot money outflowing will see their asset bubble burst.
-A country with a strong currency can come in to buy quality assets at much-discounted prices.
+- Burst asset bubble in other countries – the countries with hot money outflowing will see their asset bubble burst.
+The US, with a strong currency at this moment, can come in to buy quality assets at much-discounted prices.

 It may not be easy to understand so I will just give you the conclusion: